intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/tags-list/datasources-tag/sharepoint.md

  - SPNEGO SSO - must be properly configured in SP and application container hosting Unity application.
  Please check [Spnego Setup](sharepoint/spnego.md) page for details.

-# Sharepoint List metadata URLs
+# SharePoint List metadata URLs
 Use browser to find a proper configuration values as described below.
 - Open browser tab and navigate to sharepoint site at `<RootUrl>`.
 - Enter different urls in the tab location from the table below.
 - Find value tags in returned XML and use them in unity configuration.

-## Sharepoint metadata urls
+## SharePoint metadata urls

 | Metadata             | Description                            | URL                                              |
 |:---------------------|:---------------------------------------|:-------------------------------------------------|